chanlekkala/address-matcher-app/README.md

 ### 🙌 Credits

-Built by [Your Name] as a proof of concept for address normalization, deduplication, and matching in data engineering and data quality workflows.
+Built by [Chandra Lekkala](https://github.com/chanlekkala) as a proof of concept for address normalization, deduplication, and matching in data engineering and data quality workflows.